Vidmaster/cybr8950-quantum/QKD Protocols.md

     1. If there is an Eavesdropper, the measurement result will be affected.
     2. Hard to be 100% achieved because the real QKD tools are not fully developed, so there exist security loopholes on both sender and receiver.
 *	**Basic Process:**
-    1. Alice transmits a random sequence of 0s and 1s qubit, alternating the bases  and  randomly.
+    1. Alice transmits a random sequence of 0s and 1s qubit, alternating the bases × and + randomly.
-    2. Bob receives the qubit sequence from Alice and randomly alternates the measures between bases  and .
+    2. Bob receives the qubit sequence from Alice and randomly alternates the measures between bases × and +.
     3. Alice broadcasts the succession of bases used in a public channel.
-    4. Bob reports to Alice in what cases he was able to guess the origin scheme.
+    4. Bob reports to Alice in what cases he was able to guess the origin bases.
     5. They both select a part of result to compare to see if the error rate is above or under the requirement.
     6. By using the bits of two match identical bases, they both have defined a random succession of bits that will do as OTP for transmission.
 *	**Visual Illustration:**